Christchurch Envirokids x Litter Intelligence Survey & Audit – Sumner Beach | Sustainable Coastlines

 Envirokids is a free programme that focuses on connecting kiwi kids to our environmental community.
 For kids interested in all things environmental, the Envirokids programme provides a chance to join a range of activities, meet other Envirokids, and most of all, have fun doing it!

-Join us on Saturday 7th of October from 10:00am to 14:00pm for a Litter Intelligence survey and audit at Sumner Beach – Cave Rock end.
+Join us on Saturday 23rd of November from 10:00am to 14:00pm for a Litter Intelligence survey and audit at Sumner Beach – Cave Rock end.

 This open event in Ōtautahi Christchurch is an opportunity to change hearts, minds and behaviors around litter pollution, giving young people an opportunity to collect data and take action towards a cleaner coastline.